- Are your surgeons board certified?

 How long will it be before I can return to pre-surgery levels of activity?

-Dr. Umbach and Dr. Apel encourage clients to return to normal activity quickly after surgery.
-There is no danger to you by performing normal light everyday activities, such as walking, cooking, and shopping.
+Our surgeons encourage clients to return to normal activity quickly after surgery.
+There is no danger to you by performing normal light everyday activities, such as walking, cooking, and shopping – actually, we suggest you walk every hour after surgery to help expel the air inserted into the abdomen and to keep the blood circulating.
 Most clients find it enjoyable to begin light exercise program soon after discharge from the hospital.
 In fact, an early return to activity is important for a safe and speedy recovery.
 One important point is that while taking narcotic pain medication, clients should not drive or operate machinery.
 Return to work is based upon your own personal recovery and the demands of your job.
 Clients often begin light office work Monday the week after surgery.*

 [ top ]